Skip to content

 ConceptSource UML

 An authoritative source is the "source of truth" for a terminological entry or any of its parts.
 It is the bibliographic reference from which the content originates, represented in the model by the ConceptSource class.
+See the ConceptSource entity definition for the authoritative field list.

 Source type